 - Land Management Forester

-In the United States, there were 12,300 jobs for Forester in 2016.
+There were about 12,300 jobs for Forester in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Forester by 2026.
 There will be an estimated 1,100 positions for Forester per year.